 - Constipation and/or diarrhea: Infrequent, and more common among people with IBS, IBD, and/or Crohn’s disease

-Most side effects reported by patients can often be prevented by starting at a low dosage and increasing by 1 mg per week until reaching 4.5 mg;3Elsegood L. Ed.
+Side effects can often be prevented by starting at a low dosage and increasing by 1 mg per week until reaching 4.5 mg.4Elsegood L. Ed.
 The LDN Book.
 Vermont: Chelsea Green Publishing.
 2016. p.
-21. reviewer’s note: in clinical practice very sensitive patients are sometimes started at a dose of 0.25mg per week and titrated to their goal dose, which may be between 1.5-4.5mg per day
+21.

 Do not use (contraindications)

 Because LDN blocks opioid receptors throughout the body for three or four hours, people using opioid medication—Ultram/tramadol, morphine, dextromethorphan, Percocet/oxycodone, Duragesic/fentanyl patch, or codeine-containing medication—should not take LDN until the opioid medicine is completely out of their system.
-Patients who have become dependent on daily use of opioid-containing pain medication may require 10–14 days weeks of slowly weaning off opioids entirely (while first substituting full doses of non-opioid pain medications) before beginning LDN safely.
+People who take daily opioid pain medication may require 10–14 days weeks of slowly weaning off opioids entirely (while first substituting full doses of non-opioid pain medications) before beginning LDN safely.
 But without question, use of naltrexone by anyone in this category should be discussed with their physician.

 LDN users preparing for surgery generally discontinue LDN for one or two days prior to the surgery.
-Then after surgery, should opioid-based medications be used for pain management, LDN should not be restarted until the patient is given permission by their physician to restart.
+After surgery, opioid-based medications are often used for pain management, so people should not restart LDN until cleared by their physician.

-People who have received organ transplants and who therefore are taking immunosuppressivepartially or completely suppressing the immune response medication permanently are cautioned against the use of LDN because it may counter the effect of those medications, which could be potentially lethal.
+People who have received organ transplants and who therefore are taking immunosuppressivepartially or completely suppressing the immune response medication should not take LDN because it could counter the effect of those medications, which could be potentially lethal.

 References